 - Provide appropriate postvention guidelines and response plan for students affected by a suicide/attempted suicide, or by other critical incidents impacting individuals or our broader learning community.

-- Establish a dedicated ‘Suicide Response Team’ (SRT) based on UA guidelines (2020) whose remit is solely to manage the university’s response to a death by suicide.
+- Establish a dedicated ‘Suicide Response Team’ (SRT) based on UA guidelines (2020) with the sole remit to manage the university’s response to a death by suicide.

 - Student support services embedded and promoted within programs and courses.